NKNguyen123/Boggle/README.md

 -You cannot repeat slots that have already been used for that word, like so:

-PO
+LA

-O
+V

-"POOP" would be invalid in the example above because you'd be reusing the same "P"
+"LAVA" would be invalid in the example above because you'd be reusing the same "A"

 -You cannot repeat words